th3spis/yara/readme.md

 <h2> Yarale </h2>

-yarale throws all yaras from a specific location, against a specified location or current dir if none is given
+yarale throws all yaras contained in all files from specific location, against a specified location or current dir if none is given

 <h2> Yaralizer </h2>